OzymandiasTheGreat/articles/backup-server/article.md

 Now that all your devices are backed up, you probably still have a lot of data stored in the cloud.
 You may think it's safe.
 It's almost certainly backed up.
 However, what if you get locked out of your account?
 Hacked?
 Or simply the cloud provider messes up big time, or worse - goes down?
 It's a good idea to have a local copy of your cloud data.

 Alas, not all cloud providers provide an easy way to export your data.
 Much less the means to this automatically.
 I'm looking at you Facebook and Twitter.
 They only offer archives that take forever to generate and can only be downloaded for a limited time through a link sent to your email.
-This is sub-par to say the least.
-On the other hand Google and some other cloud providers offer most if not all of your data through open, free APIs that can be easily automated.
+This is sub-par, to say the least.
+On the other hand, Google and some other cloud providers offer most if not all of your data through open, free APIs that can be easily automated.
 We'll focus on these.

 ### Cloud Storage

 We'll be using [rclone](https://rclone.org/) to sync our Google Drive to a local directory.
-It's a one-way sync, but for backup purposes this will do great.
+It's a one-way sync, but for backup purposes, this will do great.
 Do note that rclone supports many more cloud providers than just Google.
 If you use Dropbox or OneDrive, they can be synced as well.
-For the sake of brevity we'll focus on Google Drive since it's one of the most popular and one of the most complicated to set up.
+For the sake of brevity, we'll focus on Google Drive since it's one of the most popular and one of the most complicated to set up.

 ![Google API Console](./screenshots/google_api_console.png)